 You can pay a private company to retrieve your baby’s cord blood and store it for future use.
 You have full rights to the sample and have access to use it at any point.
 The cord blood can also be used for any suitable family members and not just your baby.

-If you have strong family history of a certain disease or have a rare blood type, it’s good health insurance to have.
+If you have a strong family history of a particular disease or have a rare blood type, it’s good health insurance to have.

 Private cord banking costs around $2000 for the initial collection, then $100-$200 per year for storage.

-If you don’t choose any type of cord blood banking, the cord will simply be discarded as medical waste.
+If you don’t choose any type of cord blood banking, the cord will just be discarded as medical waste.
 That is unless you request to take the placenta home with you.

 Related: Cord Blood Banking Prep in Pregnancy